ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 NOTE:

 • The remote control may have more functionality than your air conditioner has.
-If any additional buttons are pressed, they will have no affect on the operation of the unit.
+If any additional buttons are pressed, they will have no effect on the operation of the unit.

-• When unit is on, each time you press the button on remote control, the signal icon "💡" on the display of remote control will blink once.
+• When the unit is on, each time you press a button on the remote control, the signal icon "💡" on the display of the remote control will blink once.
 If the air conditioner emits a sound, it means the signal has been sent.

-• When unit is off, set temperature will be displayed on the remote control (If the light of indoor unit display is turned on, the corresponding icon will be displayed).
-When unit is on, the icons of the ongoing functions will be displayed on the remote control.
+• When the unit is off, the set temperature will be displayed on the remote control (if the light of the indoor unit display is turned on, the corresponding icon will be displayed).
+When the unit is on, the icons of the ongoing functions will be displayed on the remote control.

 ON/OFF button